LukeShortCloud/rootpages/src/openstack/tripleo.rst

 Scaling (Large Overcloud)
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 RHOSP 13 (Queens) supports deploying 500 Overcloud nodes.
-The Undercloud needs resource allocations related directly to how many Overcloude nodes will be deployed: 1 CPU core and 8GB RAM per every 15 nodes.
+The Undercloud needs resource allocations related directly to how many Overcloud nodes will be deployed: 1 CPU core and 8GB RAM per every 15 nodes.
 Undercloud services require a few other configuration tweaks to handle the large capacity.
 [66] Set the ``NodeCreateBatchSize`` Heat parameter to a value equal to the number of Overcloud nodes.
 This will greatly decrease the initial Heat template processing time.

 Puppet
 ~~~~~~